tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 draft: true
 ---

-Publish at junkfeeds.world

-Outline:
-- Space has become digital junkspace has become junkfeeds
-- Platform and device age welcomed feeds as the entry point.
-- Human feeds aren't fast enough and aren't radical enough.
-We tried with "what time is the superbowl"
-- Enter junkfeeds.
-Entirely algorithmic feeds.
-Google leading the way, FB following.
-- Junkfeeds are radical and they radicalize
-- Junkfeeds are infinite and fractal.
-Search- replace search with pre-crimes.
-Click a link and a million more are suggested and unfurl.
-- Junkfeeds are also silently political - filtering out small indie sites.
-This URL is not shareable on FB.
-Post it and a tiny fraction of your friends will even see it.
-An invisible censorship.
-- Every search term has an infinite junkfeed on top.
-- Work has become junkfeeds too.
-Slack is a collection of junkfeeds demanding your attention.
-True for gig economy too "quote pulsing quantum cell of labor"
-- Forcing everything into shorter and shorter windows of time and stuffing infinite feeds into every window
-- The next generation growing up in Junkfeeds has learned to be junkusers.
-Shapeshifting
-- So what next?
-Where next?
-Time being carved up into ever smaller chunks.
-The final frontier of

 Rem Koolhaas provided context for modern space - for modern living - in his 2002 essay Junkspace.
 In the essay Rem provides a glimpse of the flattening, commercializing and colonizing of space:

 >"Junkspace is post-existential; it makes you uncertain where you are, obscures where you go, undoes where you were."